-My flight and plane change in Dallas International went as well as expected, being that I had a four hour layover at 4 AM.
+My flight and plane change in Dallas International went as well as expected, is that I had a four-hour layover at 4 AM.
 I arrived in Belize City, and within half an hour was in the air on a small prop Mayan Air flight to Placencia.
-As I clambered off the plane and my sandals hit the tarmac, the realization that I was home hit.
+As I clambered off the plane and my sandals hit the tarmac, the realization that I was home hit me.
 I was there to accomplish one thing, to be the “pioneer dad”, get the home built, outfit it with everything needed for my family to live for all time, at least, all my time 😉

 As I loaded up my rental golf cart from Barefoot Rentals, with the 5 mega bags I brought, my excitement began building.
 I was off to my little rental cabana for three weeks until the Mennonite cabana I was having built arrived on my beach lot.
 Once it was, and Kevin hooked up all my utilities, I would move in and live there until our home was complete.
 More on that process later.